Influencer marketing 2022: 8 tools for in-depth research and many tips

 For newbie marketers, the more followers an influencer has, the more leads their campaign will generate, right?
 Wrong!
 The biggest mistake a marketer can make is to go chasing follower numbers.
 A study by Experticity found out that 82% of consumers are “highly likely” to follow a recommendation made by a micro-influencer.

 For these reasons, it might be more beneficial for your brand to contact a smaller influencer for an influencer marketing campaign.
 So, start your first influencer research by analyzing micro-bloggers that have the same target audience.
-(Spoiler: You can use an influencer marketing tool for this!).
+(Spoiler: You can use influencer marketing tools for this!
+Social listening tools and analytics marketing software a perfect for doing niche influencer search).

 Tip 2: Pay attention to analytics

 As we learned, marketers are convinced that influencer marketing works.
-But it's not enough to believe that it works, in the marketing world, data is everything and you need to back up your beliefs with robust analytics.
+But it's not enough to believe that it works, in the marketing world, social media marketing data is everything and you need to back up your beliefs with robust analytics.
+That's where influencer marketing tools come in.

 When you set up an influencer campaign, it's most likely you check the number of clicks and purchases from URLs you provide the influencer with.
 Many marketers stop at that.
-However, this is not enough.
+However, this is not enough to analyze an influencer's performance.

 It's becoming more and more common to ask influencers for deeper analytics such as: